Is your current safety program really capturing employee hearts and minds?

-To overcome complacency, you can't just focus on safety numbers.
+To capture hearts and minds, you can't just focus on safety numbers.

-Complacency isn't about numbers.
+Safety isn't about numbers.
 It's about people.
-To eliminate complacency, you need a program that goes beyond appealing only to the brain logically.
+You need a program that goes beyond appealing only to the brain logically.
 You need to get to the heart level as well.
 The heart level is where you improve morale, inspire teamwork, and build better communication.

-This is the most complete program to overcome safety complacency.
+This is the most complete program to capture hearts and minds.

-The Safety Complacency Strategy program is based on the M4 Method™ as outlined in PeopleWork: The Human Touch in Workplace Safety.
-The M4 Method™ addresses four key elements: management, meetings, marketing and motivation.
-All four are critical if you want to overcome complacency while connecting hearts and minds.
+The Hearts & Minds Strategy is based on the M4 Method™ as outlined in PeopleWork: The Human Touch in Workplace Safety.
+It addresses four key elements: management, meetings, marketing and motivation.
+All four are critical if you want to connect hearts and minds in safety.

-Working with you and your organization over a 30-day period, here's how the Safety Complacency Strategy program works.
-We start with a war-room meeting of management, safety committee and safety department to discuss goals and targets.
+Here's how The Hearts & Minds Strategy program works.
+We start with a round-table meeting of management, members of the safety committee and safety department to discuss goals and targets.
 Then, in the following 30 days, we get to work on:

 - Week 1 - Marketing: internal marketing campaign and communications development to connect hearts and minds to the safety program